 Leaky pipes, toilets and faucets are often the biggest water wasters around your home.
 On average, leaks account for nearly 10,000 gallons of water wasted per home, per year–enough to fill a backyard swimming pool.

 Fortunately, checking for leaks is simple and repairs are usually minimal.
 While wet and audible leaks are most common, sometimes leaks can be hidden and silent.
-If you are a metered water customer, check your meter before and after a two-hour period when no water is being used.
-If your meter reading has changed, there is a leak.
-Without a meter, it is important to inspect each water fixture in and around your home.
 The links below provide some easy tips to help you detect and repair a leaky faucet or toilet.

 More Information